 About 88% of the cards we track allowed cash advances in November 2020, but that convenient feature comes with a cost.

 - The average APR on cash advances was 25.37% in November 2020, unchanged since October and little changed since April.

 - The highest cash advance APR we found was a steep 36%, charged by both the Fortiva Credit Card and First PREMIER Bank Gold Mastercard.

 Penalty Interest Rates

-If you fall seriously behind on your monthly credit card payments, exceed your credit limit, or if your bank returns a monthly payment, your standard purchase APR may be raised to the penalty interest rate.
+If you fall seriously behind on your monthly credit card payments, exceed your credit limit, or your bank returns a monthly payment, your standard purchase APR may be raised to the penalty interest rate.
 The penalty rate (also called the default rate) is the highest interest rate card issuers charge.